faye/websocket-driver-ruby/README.md

 #### `driver.on 'open', -> (event) { }`

-Sets the callback block to execute when the socket becomes open.
+Adds a callback block to execute when the socket becomes open.

 #### `driver.on 'message', -> (event) { }`

-Sets the callback block to execute when a message is received. `event` will have a `data` attribute containing either a string in the case of a text message or an array of integers in the case of a binary message.
+Adds a callback block to execute when a message is received. `event` will have a `data` attribute containing either a string in the case of a text message or an array of integers in the case of a binary message.

 #### `driver.on 'error', -> (event) { }`

-Sets the callback to execute when a protocol error occurs due to the other peer sending an invalid byte sequence. `event` will have a `message` attribute describing the error.
+Adds a callback to execute when a protocol error occurs due to the other peer sending an invalid byte sequence. `event` will have a `message` attribute describing the error.

 #### `driver.on 'close', -> (event) { }`

-Sets the callback block to execute when the socket becomes closed.
+Adds a callback block to execute when the socket becomes closed.
 The `event` object has `code` and `reason` attributes.

 #### `driver.add_extension(extension)`